 Flipkart-Counterpoint Report Finds AI Shapes Smartphone Purchases

 Flipkart and Counterpoint Research published the "Smartphone Insights Report 2026" reporting that 89% of Indian smartphone users say AI features influence their purchase decisions.
 The report, unveiled at Flipkart, India's Favourite Smartphone Awards, notes rising baseline expectations for AI across price bands and a reported 30% adoption rate for GenAI-enabled devices in the Rs 15,000-20,000 segment, per the report.
 The study also finds 33% of buyers are using EMI schemes, and that price/value-for-money, brand trust and online reviews remain top decision drivers at 60%, 57%, and 56% respectively.
 Usage patterns differ by cohort: Gen Z favors content creation and entertainment, millennials favour productivity and planning, and women respondents report using AI for everyday assistance and lifestyle needs.
-Editorial analysis: The findings indicate mainstreaming of on-device and generative AI in consumer expectations across Indian price tiers.
+The findings indicate mainstreaming of on-device and generative AI in consumer expectations across Indian price tiers.

 What happened